 The individual's medical records submitted for review for all conditions should document that medical necessity criteria are met.
 The record should include the following:

-• Office visit notes that contain the type of transplant, EBV serostatus, concurrent medication use, relevant history and physical evaluation
+• Office visit notes that contain the type of transplant, EBV serostatus, concurrent medication use, relevant history and physical evaluation codes, descriptions and materials are copyrighted by Centers for Medicare Services (CMS).

 Coding